AElfProject/AElf/docs/Introduction/quickstart.md

 ...
     ```

-Note that a more detailed section about the cli can be found [Command line interface](../cli/cli.md).
+Note that a more detailed section about the cli can be found [command line interface](../cli/cli.md).
 The last line should give you the path to the default **data directory**, the command will automatically create the folder for you if it doesn't exist.

 ### Node configuration